MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-specify-when-and-how-to-receive-notifications.md

     |**Date of Month**|Specify if the user receives notifications on the first, last, or a specific date of the month.|
     |**Monthly Notification Date**|Specify the date of the month on which the user receives notifications when the value in the **Date of Month** field is **Custom**.|

-### Change when and how you receive notifications
+## Change when and how you receive notifications
 1. On one of the notifications that you have received, either as email or note, choose the **Change Notification Settings** button.
 2. In the **Notification Setup** window, change your notification preferences as described in the previous procedure.

 ## See Also
- Notification Setup
- Notification Schedule
- Notification Templates
  [How to: Set Up Approval Users](across-how-to-set-up-approval-users.md)
  [How to: Manage Notification Templates](across-how-to-manage-notification-templates.md)
  [Setting Up Workflow Notifications](across-setting-up-workflow-notifications.md)
- Workflow
  [Setting Up Workflows](across-set-up-workflows.md)
  [Using Workflows](across-use-workflows.md)